cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

 * `widget.js` ‑ Holds the widget's definition (**Required**)
 * `widget.png` ‑ The preview image of the widget in the widgets catalog (**Required**)
 * `backend.js` - A widget backend that allows widget frontend code to use [backend services]({{< relref "manager_webui/custom-widgets.md#widget-backend" >}}) (**Optional**)
-* `widget.html` ‑ A widget template file that is relevant only when you are writing a widget using vanilla JavaScript with an HTML template (**Optional**)
+* `widget.html` ‑ A widget template file that is relevant only when you are writing a widget using plain JavaScript with an HTML template (**Optional**)
 * `widget.css` ‑ The CSS file that the widget uses (**Optional**)

-If you want to use the **React Utility** (recommended), you must put your `widget.js` file (and optionally `backend.js` file) into the `src` directory along with any other required files.
+If you want to use the **React utility** (recommended), you must put your `widget.js` file (and optionally `backend.js` file) into the `src` directory along with any other required files.
 In the `widget.js` file, you can use `import` to include the additional files.
 You can split the widget into a number of files.
 You can also use ES6 features.

 Using this method, the file system will look as follows:
 ```